LLClasen/Airline-Safety/README.md

   <li>Video for public consumption</li>

 ## Motivation
 This project was inspired by an assignment in a graduate-level data analysis and visualization course.
+This is an incredibly important topic to discuss factually in modern times as air travel has becomes one of the most common modes of transportation.
+It is up to the airline community, and their data employees, to bring forth the facts in such a way that the public can easily consume and understand the reality of safety with air travel.

 ## Snippet
 The below chart gives an example of the visualizations created to explore this data.<br/>